berachain/docs/apps/bend/content/learn/lending-protocol/supplying-and-earning-honey.md

 # Supplying & Earning $HONEY

-On Bend, users can deposit a variety of blue-chip assets which acts as a collateral and increase their borrowing capacity.
+On Bend, users can deposit a variety of blue-chip assets which act as a collateral and increase their borrowing capacity.
 The primary assets that can be supplied include:

-- Ethereum (wETH)
+- Ethereum (wETH).
-- Bitcoin (wBTC)
+- Bitcoin (wBTC).
-- $HONEY (Berachain’s native stablecoin)
+- $HONEY (Berachain’s native stablecoin).

-The list of assets available for supplying will be decided decided via foundation and governance.
+The list of assets available for supplying will be decided via foundation and governance.

-**Note:** In the Bend dApp, "Supplying" and "Deposit" are used for seperate tasks.
-Exaple - Only $HONEY can be *supplied*, and other assets can be *deposited* acting as a collateral to *borrow* `$HONEY`.
+**Note:** In the Bend dApp, "Supplying" and "Deposit" are used for separate tasks.
+Example - Only $HONEY can be *supplied*, and other assets can be *deposited* acting as collateral to *borrow* `$HONEY`.

-To learn more on depositing assets, check out [Depositing](/learn/guides/depositing-collateral#how-do-i-deposit) guide.
+To learn more about depositing assets, check out [Depositing](/learn/guides/depositing-collateral#how-do-i-deposit) guide.

 ## Supply Logic